Early Los Angeles Historical Buildings (1925 +)

 Historical Notes

-(1927)^ – View looking northwest showing the Los Angeles County Hall of Records (built in 1908) located at 220 N. Broadway.
+(1927)^ – View looking northwest showing the Los Angeles County Hall of Records located at 220 N. Broadway.
 The old County Courthouse and Hall of Justice are also seen in the background.
 This view is on the New High Street side which ran diagonally which is why the building the County Courthouse was not in line with Broadway or Spring streets.

 Historical Notes